1 Pre-purchase Home Inspections for the Buyer

 Historical Context: Since approximately 60% of U.S. homes were built before 1980, much of the original mechanical equipment in the housing stock has reached or exceeded its intended lifespan.

 This condensing unit is 50+ years old and no longer functions.
-Replacement will be required to have an operable air conditioning system.
+Replacement may be required to have an operable air conditioning system.

 Electrical systems in older homes provide further examples of potential safety or insurability risks: